Illustrasjonsbilde, mann som går på arbeidsplass.

-The term social dumping refers to the practice of giving workers, and particularly migrant workers, significantly poorer wage and employment conditions than Norwegian workers.
+The term social dumping refers to the practice of offering workers, and particularly migrant workers, significantly poorer pay and employment conditions than those provided to Norwegian workers.

-Rules on health, safety and the working environment apply to everyone who works in Norway and the Working Environment Act also applies to foreign workers.
-In some industries, the wage and working conditions are regulated through the Tariff Board and are made applicable to everyone.
-This means that everyone working in the industry is entitled to these conditions.
+Regulations regarding health, safety and the working environment apply to everyone working in Norway, and the Working Environment Act also applies to foreign employees.
+In some sectors, wage and working conditions are regulated through the Tariff Board and made applicable to all.
+This ensures that everyone employed in the sector is entitled to these conditions.

-The Norwegian Labour Inspection Authority and the Norwegian Ocean Industry Authority are key players in the efforts to combat social dumping.
+The Norwegian Labour Inspection Authority and the Norwegian Ocean Industry Authority play a central role in combating social dumping.
 They ensure that health, safety, and environmental (HSE) requirements are followed, and that the conditions for work permits under the Immigration Act are met.
-They also check that employees receive wages and have working conditions according to the general application of collective agreements.
+They also ensure that employees receive wages and have working conditions according to the general application of collective agreements.

 The Labour Inspection Authority has more in-depth information about the regulation of working conditions in Norway.